doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Because the pods are scheduled across the 6 worker nodes, containers cannot be launched from node-local images.
 None of those images are cached on the worker node.

-On container birth, each worker must pull the image from DockerHub.
+On container start, each worker must pull the image from DockerHub.

 Its significant because Dockerhub receives many requests in a short time frame.

-But each image pull request originates from a different worker node.
+Given that Dockerhub identifies unauthenticated pullers by their IP address.
 And each worker node has a different IP address on the network.
-So then...
+When each image pull request originates from a different worker node, then...

 ### Q: Why Are Workers Sharing The Dockerhub Limit?